-You must make an addition to income if you received a nonqualified withdrawal from a 529 college savings plan.
-You must make an addition if the withdrawal was not included in your federal adjusted gross income.
+You must make an addition to income if both of the following apply to you.

+- 1. You received a nonqualified withdrawal from a 529 college savings plan. - 2.
+You did not include the amount of the withdrawal in your federal adjusted gross income.

 The amount that you must add is the amount withdrawn, but no more than the difference between the amount of contributions subtracted in prior years and the amount added in any prior years.